 The Importance of Website Policies

 This document is meant to help explain what website policies are and how they help you comply with laws and also protect you by limiting your liability.
-We are not solicitors and this is not legal advice.
+We are not attorneys and this is not legal advice.
 We do, however, ask all of our clients to sign the final page of this waiver, acknowledging that we have provided you with this information.

 Today’s modern websites are built to provide a great user experience and motivate prospective customers to reach out and inquire about what you have to offer.
 This is done through the use of tools such as contact forms, website analytics, and more.